coop-intelligence/eccv2024/_schedule/session_03_oral_5.md

 sequence_id: 11

 # Speaker name
-speaker: Oral 5
+speaker: /

 # Title of the event
-title: TBD
+title: "MAPPO-PIS: A Multi-Agent Proximal Policy Optimization Method with Prior Intent Sharing for CAVs’ Cooperative Decision-Making (Oral Talk 5)"

 # Time of the event
 time: 17:50 - 18:00